jekymin8232/mcorpai-com/README.md

 Collaboration is open to anyone, anywhere in the world. https://mcorpai.org/

-My long-term goal is to establish a small AI research institute with a team of approximately 3 to 5 people.
+My long-term goal is to establish a small and focused AI research institute with a team of approximately 3 to 5 people.
 A stable and sustainable research environment is essential for long-term innovation and development.

 I hope to focus on building Social Impact AI—technologies that contribute to public benefit,